-LOST IN DALAT is about Meggan Mondae, who travels to the exotic mountain city of Dalat, Vietnam, to find the battlefield where her father was long-ago reported missing in action—just a few months before she was born.
+LOST IN DALAT is a novel about Meggan Mondae, who travels to the exotic mountain city of Dalat, Vietnam, to find the battlefield where her father was long-ago reported missing in action—just a few months before she was born.
 While searching for the place where he was last seen alive, she uncovers shocking secrets about him, secrets that now threaten her.

 Here’s a sample of reader reviews from around the world:

 “I felt I was not just reading a novel, but listening to a real love story born of war.” — Nguyen Van Viet (Dalat, Vietnam)

 “Dalat is very close to my heart and your written words just took me back there.
 I enjoyed reading it so much.” —Marjorie Vincenti (Perth, Australia)